-104. Support should be given to the implementation of activities favouring tolerance by United Nations agencies that are cited in the follow-up plan of action for the United Nations Year for Tolerance.
-This includes support for efforts by UNESCO in peace education, youth programmes and university exchanges promoting tolerance, social science research on the sources and solutions of intolerance, and constructive dialogue among representatives of the world's religions; support of human rights by the Office of the United Nations High Commissioner for Human Rights and the Centre for Human Rights; public information campaigns of the United Nations High Commissioner's Office for Refugees which raise the awareness and sensitivity of the public towards the plight of refugees; actions of the International Labour Organization supporting the rights of workers, including migrant workers, exploited and indigenous populations, and the rights of children; programmes of UNICEF for peace and tolerance education; and programmes of tolerance in conjunction with illness and disability, including the HIV/AIDS pandemic.
+Nations Year for Tolerance.
+This includes support for: efforts by UNESCO in peace education, youth programmes and university exchanges promoting tolerance, social science research on the sources and solutions of intolerance, and constructive dialogue among representatives of the world's religions; support of human rights by the Office of the United Nations High Commissioner for Human Rights and the Centre for Human Rights; public information campaigns of the United Nations High Commissioner's Office for Refugees which raise the awareness and sensitivity of the public towards the plight of refugees; actions of the International Labour Organization supporting the rights of workers, including migrant workers, exploited and indigenous populations, and the rights of children; programmes of UNICEF for peace and tolerance education; and programmes of tolerance in conjunction with illness and disability, including the HIV/AIDS pandemic.

-H. Co-ordination and popularization of actions to promote a culture of peace
+H. Coordination and popularization of action to promote a culture of peace

-105. A co-ordinating mechanism should be established by the Secretary-General of the United Nations and the Director-General of UNESCO to work with the United Nations and its Specialized Agencies, as well as governmental, non-governmental and other intergovernmental organizations for the implementation of this programme of action, including a timetable and monitoring system.
-A special fund should be established under the jurisdiction of this co-ordinating mechanism whereby governmental and private agencies can provide financial support for its work.
+105. A coordinating mechanism would be established, in cooperation between the United Nations and UNESCO to ensure effective collaboration within the United Nations system, as well as with the United Nations and its governmental, non-governmental and other intergovernmental organizations for the implementation of this programme of action, including a timetable and monitoring system.
+A special fund would be established under the jurisdiction of this coordinating mechanism whereby governmental and private agencies can provide financial support for its work.

-106. Member States are encouraged to establish their own national action plans for a culture of peace which are complementary to this programme of action and which allow for ease of exchange of information and experiences with other states, regional organizations and the United Nations.
+106. Member States are encouraged to establish their own national action plans for a culture of peace which are complementary to this programme of action and which allow for ease of exchange of information and experiences with other States, regional organizations and the United Nations.

-107. In order to promote a global movement, partnerships for a culture of peace should be developed between the United Nations and the Member States with various intergovernmental, governmental and non-governmental organizations, including educators, journalists, parliaments and mayors, religious communities, and organizations of youth and women.
+107. In order to promote a global movement, partnerships for a culture of peace should be developed between the United Nations and Member States with various intergovernmental, governmental and non-governmental organizations, including educators, journalists, parliaments and mayors, religious communities, and organizations of youth and women.